If you would like to promote your society event on the Students' Association's What's On page, fill in this form

 Welcome to the Duke of Edinburgh's Award Society page!
 This is a society dedicated to getting students interested through their Gold Duke of Edinburgh's Award.
 Whether you need help with the sections of your award, residential ideas, or need to get through those expeditions, we are here to help!
 Through our society you can complete your expedition section, undertaking the planning and heading out on 2-, 3-, and 4-day expeditions in wild country with up to 6 other people.
 This is a great way to get to know more people and it's a rewarding experience.

 Anyone can undertake DofE up until their 25th birthday and it doesn't matter if you are not already a Bronze/Silver award holder or have no idea what the award scheme is about.
-Our meetings are held on Tuesdays 1800-1900 in Room G.01, 50 George Square, so please stop by to find out more about DofE and get involved!
+Our meetings are held on Tuesdays 1800-1900 in Zoom, so please join to find out more about DofE and get involved!

 For more information, check out the Award's official website https://www.dofe.org/.

 It is an award that any person aged between 14 to 24 years old can work towards.
 There are 3 possible levels: Bronze, Silver, and Gold.
 Our society focuses on helping students complete their Gold award.
 The award is achieved by completing 5 required sections: Volunteering, Physical, Skills, Expedition, and - for Gold - a Residential.
 You will find yourself helping people or the community, getting fitter, developing skills, going on expeditions, and taking part in a residential activity.
 This is what DofE is all about: developing you as a person and getting you involved in extracurricular activities to complement your academic pursuits.

 Why should I do it?